A Must Own Comic for Fans of Horror and Noir Alike!

 Intended as an on-going series of graphic novels, each installment of Casefile: ARKHAM will follow Detective Hank Flynn as he peels back the thin veil of reality to confront H.P.
 Lovecraft’s most enduring horrors.
 Especially the ones that exist not in the spaces we know, but the ones in between.

-Want your local bookstore to order this book for you?
-Download the Information Sheet.
+Want your local bookstore to carry this book?
+Give them our Information Sheet.

 Praise and Acclaim